American Bully Puppies for Sale 2026 | Pocket Bully Buyer's Guide

 Do Pocket Bullies shed a lot?

 Pocket Bullies are short-coated and typically shed lightly year-round, with seasonal increases.
-Weekly brushing helps reduce loose hair.
+Weekly brushing and a consistent diet help maintain coat quality.

 Are Pocket Bullies easy to train?

-Yes—well-bred Pocket Bullies are usually people-focused and quick learners.
-Consistency, short sessions, and positive reinforcement work best.
+Well-bred Pocket Bullies are usually people-focused and quick learners.
+Consistency, short sessions, and positive reinforcement produce the best results.

 What paperwork should come with a Venomline puppy?

-You should receive a written contract, veterinary records, and registration information (ABKC-registrable).
-Ask for any available health-testing documentation on parents when applicable.
+You should receive a written contract, veterinary records, and registration information as applicable.
+Always confirm in writing what is included before reserving.

 When can a Pocket Bully puppy go home?

-Most puppies transition to new homes around 8 weeks, after a vet check, age-appropriate vaccines, and foundational socialization work.
+Most puppies transition to new homes around 8 weeks after appropriate vet evaluation and early development work.
+Timing can vary by the puppy’s readiness and placement plan.

 How do deposits and reservations work?

 Reservations typically secure your position for a planned or confirmed litter.
-The terms should be in writing and cover selection order, timing, and transfer/refund rules.
+The terms should be in writing and cover selection order, timing, and the program’s deposit policy.

 Do you offer nationwide or international delivery?